sancons20/calendar-card-pro/README.md

 ## Known Limitations

 The following features are currently limited or not fully implemented:

-### Layout
--  List view only, no day/week/month view

 ### Event Display
 - No support for recurring event indicators